mattvaughan/argo-cd/docs/proposals/server-side-apply-field-managers.md

 #### [UC-1]: As a user, I would like to manage specific fields on a Kubernetes object shared by other ArgoCD Applications.

-Change the Server-Side Apply field manager to be unique to each Application.
-Eliminate the constant `ArgoCDSSAManager` and replace references with the Application name.
+Change the Server-Side Apply field manager to be set by a sync option, but default to the constant `ArgoCDSSAManager`.

 #### [UC-2]: As a user, I would like explict control of which field manager my Application uses for server-side apply.

-Add a sync option named `FieldManager` that can be set on the Application or via annotation that controls which field manager is used.
+Add a sync option named `FieldManager` that can be set via annotation on individual resources that controls which field manager is used.

 ### Security Considerations